SWPhantom/Rainus/README.md

 Generally speaking, though, the Rainus Does A Thing when a circuit is closed.
 ### Steps of Operation
-# An external device connects VCC to a pin.
+* An external device connects VCC to a pin.
-# Rainus wakes up from a deep sleep
+* Rainus wakes up from a deep sleep
-# Checks if the SD card is present and accessible
+* Checks if the SD card is present and accessible
-# Checks if the RTC is present and accessible
+* Checks if the RTC is present and accessible
+* Read from sensors, if attached/available
-# Writes a log to SD card with the current time, the chip id, etc
+* Writes a log to SD card with the current time, the chip id, etc

 ## Rainus 1.0